MicrosoftDocs/memdocs/memdocs/intune/user-help/what-info-can-your-company-see-when-you-enroll-your-device-in-intune.md

 ### App inventory details

 On corporate-owned Android devices that have a work profile, your organization can only see the apps installed in the work profile.
 For all other corporate-owned devices, they see all installed apps.

 Your organization can see the managed app inventory, which includes work and school apps, on a personal device.
-There are certain configurations that, when applied, enable them to see more than just the managed app inventory on a personal device.
-To learn more about the information your organization collects, contact your IT administrator.
+Some configurations enable organizations to see more than just the managed app inventory on a personal device.
+To learn more about the information your organization collects, contact your IT admin.

 ### App permissions
 *Applies to devices running Android 11 and earlier*